Kościuszki, Gmina Osina

 Kościuszki is a village in the administrative district of Gmina Osina, within Goleniów County, West Pomeranian Voivodeship, in north-western Poland.
 It lies approximately 6 km north of Osina, 19 km north-east of Goleniów, and 40 km north-east of the regional capital Szczecin.

 The village has an approximate population of 270.

 History

 The territory became part of the emerging Polish state under its first ruler Mieszko I around 967.
 Following the fragmentation of Poland, it was part of the Duchy of Pomerania.
+In the 13th century, the village was transferred by the Bishop of Cammin to the Hindenburg family, who originated from Brandenburg.

 During World War II, the Germans operated a forced labour subcamp of the prison in Goleniów in the village.